 Alley Log Cabin and Antique Tool Museum

 Abram Alley was among Stephen F. Austin’s ”Old Three Hundred” colony.
 Abram immigrated to Texas in the spring of 1822 from his home in St. Genevieve, MO.
 He traveled by boat to Galveston Island and then traveled by foot to the Atascocita Crossing of the Colorado River.
-In 1835 Abram married Nancy Millar.

-During the Texas Revolution, General Sam Houston gave Abram the responsibility of moving the women and children to safety during the Runaway Scrape.
+During the Texas Revolution, Gen. Sam Houston gave Abram the responsibility of moving the women and children to safety during the Runaway Scrape.
 Before leaving, they burned every building to the ground.
 After the defeat of Santa Ana at San Jacinto, Abram and Nancy returned and rebuilt their cabin on the same site.
 The cabin was moved to the current location in 1976.

 1891 Brunson Building